sollecitom/software-product-development-blog/content/posts/2024/2024-01-15-DRAFT-a-wishlist-for-web-5.md

 draft: true
 ---

-Skeleton:

-- Lot of hype for AI these days, but will it change anything meaningful?
-- In technology there are often hype cycles about things, but society rarely changes.
-- There are many important aspects e.g., energy production and distribution, food, etc., but let's focus on information systems today.
+Hype cycles in tech rarely translate to significant changes in our lifestyle.
+Technology is a wide topic, but let's focus on information systems today, and leave energy, food, water, health, and other important topics for another time.

+We made it to 2024, and the current frenzy is about AI.
+Some people claim it'll change everything.
+I'm quite skeptical, but let's not digress, and think about the web instead.

-- There was a lot of talk about Web 3 and all the changes it should have brought.
-Let's assume we got tired of NFTs, unicorns, and mini-ponies with Web 4, and we actually wanted to improve something with Web 5.
+If you think about it, the web hasn't significantly changed in the past 20 years or so.
+Sure, things look better and work faster, but Google Maps came out in 2005.
+There was a lot of talk about Web 3 and all the changes it should have brought.

+So let's assume we finally got tired of NFTs, AI, unicorns, and mini-ponies with Web 4, and we somehow decided to actually try and improve things with Web 5.
+What would that look like?

-- This post is a wishlist for how Web 5 could work, to make people's life easier.
+In this post I try to imagine what the web could be like, to make people's life easier.
+I feel we reached a point where further improvements in speed won't significantly improve the experience, so the changes should qualitative.

+# Web 5 ideas

+There are some requirements, for these ideas to work:

+We should build around quantum-secure cryptography.
+Example algorithms could be Kyber as a key encapsulation mechanism, and Dilithium for signatures.
+The algorithms are just examples, as they're not confirmed to be fully secure yet.

+High-speed internet access should be available country-wide, for free.
+Other country-wide free services should include a checking account with payments, and a telecommunication service supporting audio and video.

+It's important that the government offers these, for free, because the assumption is that everybody should have access to these, in order for some of the points below to work.

+Finally, the government should issue every citizen an identity, with a passive chip, falling back to a mobile device.

+## Governments as Certificate Authorities for digital identity

+Governments could act as Certificate Authorities, issuing quantum-secure certificates, associating a public key with the identity of a person or an organization.

+People could verify the authenticity and validity of a certificate using a local cache of the public keys of various governments, without requiring internet access and a connection to a server.

+Well-known government endpoints would allow people to receive the public key of a government.

+Some of you might scream at the idea of a government responsible for identity management, and wish for a de-centralized approach.
+Not only things already work like this though, but a central trusted authority is needed to address cases where an identity is somehow lost.
+Imagine losing your chip or private key, suddenly the idea of a government able to issue you another key-pair associated to your identity sounds pretty great.

+## Trust-Based Distributed Ledger

+A Trust-Based Distributed Ledger (TBDLT) could help society leverage information in a trusted way.
+This would only be for information, not for currency.
+I'm not talking about Blockchain.

+The idea is that an entity - a person or an organization - could attest a statement.
+Statements have a schema, and some data, and can be encoded as bytes, so that an attesting entity could sign them cryptographically.

+Anybody could attest anything.
+The ledger would be decentralized, with local storage.
+Such a ledger would support storing, sharing, and requesting statements, along with the attestations and the identity of the attestors.
+Centralized services could provide convenience e.g., storing statements in the Cloud, to have them accessible across devices, and not to lose them.

+About timestamps:

+1. Every statement includes a creation timestamp, and can optionally include an expiry timestamp to show the limit of its validity.
+2. Timestamps are attested by notary services, run by governments and large corporations.
+The creator of the statement includes a timestamp, and then asks a notary to attest it.
+The notary only attests it if the difference between the proposed creation time and the current time is within a narrow margin.

+An entity could delegate the ability to attest some statements to another entity.
+This is also a statement, so it can come with validity limits, etc.

+Mind that here cryptography does not replace trust, but enhances it.
+A signature only proves that a person or an organization supports the validity of a statement.
+You're never force to take anyone's word for something though.
+It's up to you to decide who to trust and why.

+Users can customize their trust preferences, including:

+1. Requesting specific attestors - or attestor category - for a given statement type or category.
+An example is that you might decide to only trust the British Government to attest the right of a British citizen to travel internationally.
+2. Requesting a minimum number of attestors.
+3. Only considering attestors within a maximum degree of delegation distance.

+When an entity presents a statement to another entity, they can include a set of supporting statements, and the receiving entity could use this information bundle to decide whether to trust the original statement being presented.

 Features:

-- Quantum-secure cryptography e.g., Kyber for key encapsulation mechanism, and Dilithium for signatures.
-- Country-wide high-speed internet access, for free.
-- Telecommunication service for everybody, for free.
-- Checking account for everybody, for free, including account-to-account payments.
-- Digital identity with passive chip, falling back to mobile device.
 - Mobile free government application:
     - Telecommunications.
     - Trust-Based Distributed Ledger (TBDLT) manager.
     - Password manager.
     - Authentication manager.
     - Peer-to-peer payments.
-- Identity registry for entities.
-    - With public keys.
-    - For both people and organizations.
-    - De-centralized with Trust-Based Distributed Ledger (TBDLT).
-    - Backed by centralized services for convenience.
 - Trust-Based Distributed Ledger (TBDLT) for information (not for currency):
-    - Statements can be represented digitally, and signed cryptographically by attestors.
-Anybody can attest anything.
-    - A distributed ledger with local storage facilitates storing, sharing, and requesting these attested statements.
-    - Centralized services provide convenience.
-    - Cryptography does not replace trust, but enhances it.
-A signature proves that a person or an organization attests a statement.
-    - Statements include timestamps for when they were created, and might include timestamps to show the limits of their validity.
-    - Creation timestamps are provided by notary services run by governments and big corporations.
-The notary attaches a timestamp to a statement, and signs cryptographically the outer metadata.
-    - Users can customize their trust preferences, to request specific attestors for specific statement types or categories, to enforce a minimum number of signatures, to only allow a maximum degree of delegation, etc.
     - Example 1:
         - I can decide to trust a statement about a person being a British Citizen only if anybody working for the British government at the time signed it.
         - The worker can convince me they were working for the British government at the time, by sharing a statement signed by other employees, all the way up to a key belonging to the government itself.